vpvnguyen/templates/README.md

 - Responsible for handling client requests and responses
 - Leverage services by passing the data that they need, not the `req` or `res` object themselves
 - Enables our services to remain framework agnostic

+### Loaders

+- Abstract all application startup processes
+- Allows ease to remove/replace the framework later
+- Allows ease of debugging

+### Application Configurations

+- Holds all application configuration parameters